Azure/azure-iot-cli-extension/README.md

 Now you can leverage the Az CLI add extension capability.
 You will need to point the --source parameter to the IoT extension wheel package, either locally or a target URI.

-To build the wheel locally, run `python setup.py bdist_wheel` where the current directory is the extension root.
+To build the wheel locally, ensure you have the `wheel` package installed i.e. `pip install wheel`.
+Then run `python setup.py bdist_wheel` where the current directory is the extension root.

 An official Pypi distribution will be released soon.